Raghad-Khaled/NotFlix/README.md

 # NotFlix

-Database Project
-A reaaly cool project made by a bunch of nerdy,geeky but cool students
+A reaaly cool website made by a bunch of nerdy,geeky but cool students